Efficient Random Sampling -- Parallel, Vectorized, Cache-Efficient, and Online: Generalizations

 \subsection{Load Balancing}

-Algorithm~\AR implicitly assumes that all processors are equally fast.
+Algorithm~\AR implicitly assumes that all PEs are equally fast.
 However, for various reasons, this may not be the case.
-For example, we might work with heterogeneous cloud resources, there might be other jobs (or operating system services) slowing down some processors, or uneven cooling might imply different clock frequencies for different processors.
-In these cases, the slowest processor would slow down the overall computation.
+For example, we might work with heterogeneous cloud resources, there might be other jobs (or operating system services) slowing down some PEs, or uneven cooling might imply different clock frequencies for different PEs.
+In these cases, the slowest PE would slow down the overall computation.
 This problem can be solved with standard load balancing techniques.
-We split~$1..N$ into $p'\gg p$ jobs (subranges) and use a load balancing algorithm to dynamically assign jobs to processors.
+We split~$1..N$ into $p'\gg p$ jobs (subranges) and use a load balancing algorithm to dynamically assign jobs to PEs.

-The most widely used load balancing method for such problems uses a centralized master processor to assign jobs to processors.
+The most widely used load balancing method for such problems uses a centralized master PE to assign jobs to PEs.
 Unfortunately, this increases the running time from $\Oh{n/p+\log p}$ (Theorem~\ref{thm:time}) to $\Oh{n/p+p}$.
-A more scalable approach is \emph{work stealing} \cite{FinMan87,BluLei99}.
-To employ this approach, we instantiate the concept of a \emph{tree shaped computation} \cite{San02b}: We conceptually split the work into very fine grained \emph{atomic} jobs corresponding to ranges of sample values that are expected to contain a constant number of samples (say, $n_0$).
+A more scalable approach is \emph{work stealing} \citep{FinMan87,BluLei99}.
+To employ this approach, we instantiate the concept of a \emph{tree shaped computation} \citep{San02b}: We conceptually split the work into very fine grained \emph{atomic} jobs corresponding to ranges of sample values that are expected to contain a constant number of samples (say, $n_0$).
 However, initially these jobs are coalesced into $p$ (meta) jobs of about equal size.
-Now each processor sequentially works on its meta job, one atomic job at a time.
-Idle processors ask random other processors to split their range of unfinished atomic jobs in half, delivering one half to the idle processor.
-Note that both splitting off the next atomic job and splitting the remaining range of atomic jobs in half can be done in constant expected time using the division strategy from Algorithm~P. The generic analysis in \cite{San02b} then yields the same asymptotic running time as in Theorem~\ref{thm:time}.
+Now each PE sequentially works on its meta job, one atomic job at a time.
+Idle PEs ask random other PEs to split their range of unfinished atomic jobs in half, delivering one half to the idle PE.
+Note that both splitting off the next atomic job and splitting the remaining range of atomic jobs in half can be done in constant expected time using the division strategy from Algorithm~P. The generic analysis of \cite{San02b} then yields the same asymptotic running time as in Theorem~\ref{thm:time}.

+At least on shared memory machines, this asymptotically scalable load balancing is easy to implement since it is part of widely used tools such as the C++ standard library \citep{SSP07}, the Intel Thread Building Blocks, or Cilk \citep{BluEtAl95}.